Frontendry/common-js/README.md

 # common-js
 Common JavaScript Code I usually use to kickstart my projects.
+Take a look at the common.js file.